ayushgurtu/MoneyLion-TA/README.md

 ## 🔒 Security Features

+### Prompt Injection Detection
+The application uses the [protectai/deberta-v3-base-prompt-injection](https://huggingface.co/protectai/deberta-v3-base-prompt-injection) model to detect and prevent prompt injection attacks.
+This model:
+- **High Accuracy**: Achieves 99.99% accuracy on evaluation sets
+- **Real-time Detection**: Analyzes user input before processing to detect malicious prompts
+- **Automatic Blocking**: Blocks detected injection attempts with user-friendly error messages
+- **Efficient Loading**: Model is loaded once at application startup and cached for optimal performance

+The prompt injection detection model is automatically loaded when the application starts.
+If the model fails to load, the application will continue to function but without prompt injection protection.

+### SQL Injection Prevention
 - **SQL Injection Prevention**: All queries are validated to ensure they only contain SELECT statements
 - **Dangerous Operation Blocking**: Blocks DROP, DELETE, UPDATE, INSERT, ALTER, CREATE, TRUNCATE operations
 - **Filter Enforcement**: All queries must include bank_id and account_id filters